XpressAI/x-template-image_classification/README.md

-# Xircuits Image Classification Template
+# Xircuits Image Classification Project Template

 ## Template Setup
 You will need python 3.9+ to install xircuits.
 We recommend installing in a virtual environment.